-Nucleotides (Backbone unit of Nucleic Acids), shown in Figure 1, consist of a sugar, a nitrogenous base, and a phosphate.
+Nucleotides (backbone units of nucleic acids), shown in Figure 1, consist of sugar, a nitrogenous base, and a phosphate.

 The sugars are either ribose or deoxyribose.
 They differ by the lack of one oxygen in deoxyribose.
 Both are pentoses usually in a ring form.

 Most of them, not just ATP, are the sources of energy that drive most of our reactions.

 - ATP is the most commonly used source but GTP is used in protein synthesis as well as a few other reactions.

 - UTP is the source of energy for activating glucose and galactose.

 - CTP is an energy source in lipid metabolism.